Equivariant log concavity and representation stability: Introduction

 Ultimately, both theorems are proved by using representation stability to reduce to a finite number of cases that can be checked on a computer.
 We perform these checks using the software package SageMath \cite{sagemath}.

 {\em Acknowledgments:} We are grateful to Vic Reiner for introducing us to the paper \cite{BOR}, to David Speyer for communicating to us the proof of Proposition \ref{tensor-elc}, and to Ben Young for writing preliminary versions of the code that formed the basis for our computer calculations.
 We are also grateful to Ben Knudsen and Claudiu Raciu for conversations over the years regarding the two presentations in Theorem \ref{two}.
-JM received support from the Max Planck Institute for Mathematics in Bonn and the University of Bonn.
-DM and NP received support from NSF grant DMS-1954050.
-ER received support from NSF grant DMS-1704811.
+Finally, we thank the referees for their insightful comments and corrections.